Guest Blogging Guidelines For Coaches

 If you are asked to write an article or are even suggesting one to a host, try and find out how many subscribers or followers there are.
 This could be a bit of an honesty game with a mailing or subscriber list as, unlike with Facebook followers, there is really no way of checking.

-I mention this because, for the best chance of your guest blog being seen and have any real benefit for you, there need to be at least a few hundred subscribers.
+I mention this because for the best chance of your guest blog being seen ,and have any real benefit for you, there need to be at least a few hundred subscribers.

 However, you may be really keen to contribute to a new website blog because of its quality and relevance, so use your judgement here.

-4. Check your blog contributions:I
+5. Check your blog contributions:

 If you do get to submit a full article, ideally ask the host to let you approve any major edits and alterations to you before publication.
 They may not say yes but it is worth asking!
 And also take the time to check the article after publication to make sure it is correct and any links work and go where they should.

-5. Make your guest blog different: Have a look at the articles already on the blog and come up with something original or a different perspective on something that is already covered.
+6. Make your guest blog different: Have a look at the articles already on the blog and come up with something original or a different perspective on something that is already covered.

 Often an article you have written for a website blog will also have a short bio about you.
-It's wise ask to write and submit your own author bio to the required length needed.
-This is so it says what you want, the way you like to express it in a few words, rather than being made up or randomly gleaned and edited from your longer website "about" page.
+It's wise to write and submit your own author bio to the required length needed.

 As an example, I recently found an article of mine had been published with an outdated bio and a link to Amazon that didn't work because it went to an old book which is no longer available.
 Fortunately my checking spotted it and was able to get it speedily corrected.

-How To Make Your Guest Post Powerful?
+How Do You Make Your Comments Powerful?

 Much of the content published on coaching and coaching related blogs asks for comments.
 This is where your guest posts can add in some value and invariably get a link back to a relevant page on your own website or Facebook.